Northville-Lake Placid Trail

 Hiking

 Hike past mountain views, waterfalls, and mile after mile of rolling forest.
 Be on the lookout for moose and beaver, and fall asleep to the sound of loons calling as the sun sets!
-Now, it's still 133 miles of pure Adirondacks.
+The trail starts on Averyville Rd., where there is a large DEC sign marking the official start/terminus of the NPT, just before a bridge on the Chubb River.

 Camping

 The trail provides access to some of the most beautiful and remote areas which have first-come, first-serve lean-tos and primitive campsites.
 They are located in designated Wilderness Areas like High Peaks, Blue Ridge, Silver Lake, and West Canada Lake.
-Backpack and camp among forests and lake shores.

 Snowshoeing and cross-country skiing

+While the whole trail is typically not attempted in the winter, one can still snowshoe or cross-country ski portions of it.
+Deep snow and low foot traffic make recreating on the NPT in the winter dangerous, be prepared for all conditions and situations.
 Snowshoes or skis are required on all trails in the High Peaks Wilderness Area when there is more than eight inches of snow on the ground.